|

 remember watching him on reruns and trying to follow the step by step

-fortune of having a a sculptor live in a studio building next to my
+fortune of having a sculptor live in a studio building next to my

-although being perennially cranky, did permit small glimpses of
+house.
+Although being perennially cranky, he would permit small glimpses of

 kindness to show through by way of mini art lessons to me.
-I remember my
+One day my

 noisy elevator to the third floor.
-As we exited, we gazed at the half
+As we exited, we gazed at the sculptures,

-working on.
-All around us were smooth pieces of sculpture.
+gigglying but my brother warned me to keep my mouth closed.
+I did.
+All around us were smooth pieces of white stone.
 He knew we were

-there and ignored us anyway.
+there but ignored us.
 That was the way he was.
-You could observe
+You could observe,

 but with no noise.
 He was a very tall

-man and wore a jacket like a doctor.
-One day on a studio visit, I
+man and wore a long white jacket like a doctor.
+One day, on such a visit, I

-brought my Jon Gnagy drawing pad with me.
-He noticed and said, "You
+had my Jon Gnagy drawing pad with me.
+He noticed it and said, "You

 see".
 I gave him the pad.
-"Your trees are quite good", he
+"Your trees are quite good young

-in the following months some really good drawing lessons.
-I knew someday
+in the following months, some really good quality drawing lessons.

-favor he gave me, by sharing with children the magic I felt and still feel for
+favor he gave me, by sharing art knowledge with everyone.
+I

-pencil were definitely never out of my site.
+pencil were never out of my site.
 I would try to

 draw everything, even making attempts (many times they were just